 But when you’re an entrepreneur, you can create a real difference in life and the people that matter to your life.
 Don’t think that becoming an entrepreneur will grant this to you overnight.
 That’s not how it works, but it takes hard work.

 After a time, you’ll see that this benefit is much bigger than having more money.
 It is because you have more money and know-how to use it.
 It is a tool that opens up all the fun things life offers.
-So that is another thing when you have that financial freedom, you can control the trajectory of your life, your parent’s life, your kid’s life, and everyone around you.
+So that is another thing when you have that financial freedom: You can control the trajectory of your life, your parent’s life, your kid’s life, and everyone around you.

-2. You can improve your relationships life
+2. You can improve your relationship life

-Relationships often suffer when you’re stuck in one flow of income when you have to go to an office every day to get that paycheck.
+Relationships often suffer when you’re stuck in one flow of income when you have to go to an office daily to get that paycheck.
 You don’t have much time to foster and nurture different relationships.
 So whether that’s even with your significant other, you don’t have much time to spend with them, that can drive people apart.

 You’re not tied down to a certain amount of paid time off.
 You don’t have to explain where you’re going.
 So when you can structure your day, you can improve your health and relationships.